osghaffar/osghaffar.github.io/cogsci.md

 <html>
 <span style="font-size:16px;">
-- What are some neurobiological mechanisms of the brain that we can learn from?
+- What are some neuro/biological mechanisms of the brain that we can learn from?
 - What is intelligence?
 How can it be accurately measured, and how can we guage it in other than humans?
 - Is general/super/real artificial intelligence possible?
 What would it entail?
 Are our current stastical optimization methods not good enough?
 - What is consciousness?
 Does AI need "consciousness"?